Skill Path: Unveiling Language Skills from Circuit Graphs: Discovery of Language Skills

-Additionally, to observe the interpretability of these methods on \textbf{Inclusiveness}, we investigate their overlap on the three skill circuits: PVT, IDT, and ICL1.
-In addition, we have added a new skill: greater than (GT), with input samples drawn from the \textit{greater than} dataset~\citep{hanna2024does}, to assess the ability of the language model in judging numerical relations.
-Clearly, the three skills PVT, IDT, and ICL are progressively inclusive, that is, IDT includes PVT, while ICL includes both IDT and PVT.
-However, GT only includes PVT and has no relation to IDT and ICL.
-The corresponding circuit graphs are still derived from the circuit discovery strategies proposed by each method, searching in the corpora corresponding to the skills.
-We use $ovlp(A, B)$ to indicate the ratio of paths in circuit $A$ that also exist in $B$.
-A value of $0$ means no paths are shared, and $1$ means all paths are shared.
-The specific calculation method for $ovlp(A, B)$ can be found in Appendix~\ref{suppdcomvc}.
+To further interpret how different methods capture \textbf{Inclusiveness} and compare between existing circuit graphs and our skill paths, we investigate the overlap of circuits identified for the 4 skills: PVT, IDT, ICL1, and greater than (GT) in Table~\ref{taboverlap}.
+GT, with input samples drawn from the \textit{greater than} dataset~\citep{hanna2024does}, assesses the ability of the language model to judge numerical relations.
+An example from the GT dataset is ``The war lasted from 1517 to 15?''.
+To demonstrate the difference between skill paths and circuit graphs, we use the circuit graphs obtained by these methods themselves (rows 2-6) and the skill paths obtained using their pruning strategies in combination with our framework (rows 7-11), to calculate the overlap between skills.
+Here we use $ovlp(A, B)$ (detailed in Appendix~\ref{suppovlp}) to indicate the ratio of edges in circuit/paths $A$ that also exist in $B$.
+A value of $0$ means that no edges are shared, and $1$ means all edges are shared.

-Table~\ref{taboverlap} demonstrates that the overlap of circuit graphs discovered by existing methods is rather weak.
-For instance, $ovlp(ICL1, IDT)$ is only 0.17 in ACDC.
-In contrast, our approach provides clear empirical evidence for the conjecture of inclusiveness: for instance, $ovlp(IDT, PVT)=0.74$ indicates that 74\% of the paths in the Induction skill exist in the previous token skill.
-Additionally, from the experimental results related to GT, it can be seen that for skills without inclusiveness, our circuit graph can also reflect significant differences.
+As discussed in Section \ref{sec:language skill}, the three skills PVT, IDT, and ICL are progressively inclusive, that is, IDT includes PVT, while ICL includes both IDT and PVT.
+In addition, GT only includes PVT and has no relation to IDT and ICL.
+Table~\ref{taboverlap} shows that the overlap of circuit graphs discovered by existing methods is rather weak.
+For example, $ovlp(\text{ICL1}, \text{IDT})$ is only 0.17 in ACDC.
+In contrast, our approach provides clear empirical evidence for the conjecture of inclusiveness: for instance, $ovlp(\text{IDT}, \text{PVT})=0.74$ indicates that 74\% of the edges in the Induction skill exist in the previous token skill.
+Additionally, from the experimental results related to GT, it can be seen that for skills without inclusiveness, our skill paths can also reflect significant differences.

-\textbf{Advantages}: These comparisons highlight some advantages of our method: the advantage of overlap comes from our ability to effectively identify paths rather than just edges.
-As can be seen from the paths shown in Appendix~\ref{suppmultistep}, almost all paths have transitivity\footnote{Additionally, the preemption is avoided as shown in the backup head in IOI task in Appendix~\ref{suppweightcircuit}.} with edges.
-The advantage of stratification may come from the mixture of our novel settings, enabling the model to find potentially more unbiased circuits.
-Additionally, we present more detailed findings in Appendix~\ref{suppweightcircuit}, including some specific components with clear functions and an analysis of why the model fails to execute skills.